thebracket/png2rex_rs/README.md

 With the `exe` file, it's as simple as: `png2rex (input png) (output xp)`.
 For example, `png2rex resources/kitty.png kitty.xp`.
 If you want to run it with Cargo, you can use `cargo run -- resources/kitty.png kitty.xp`.

+### Optional extras

+You can provide additional CLI arguments to perform some image operations en route:

+* `--flipv` flips the image vertically.
+* `--fliph` flips the image horizontally.

 ## Results

 **Original Kitty PNG**: